rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_create_webex_meeting.md

 - `password` (String) The meeting password
 - `post_to_incident_timeline` (Boolean) Value must be one of true or false
 - `post_to_slack_channels` (Block List) (see [below for nested schema](#nestedblock--task_params--post_to_slack_channels))
-- `record_meeting` (Boolean) We will invite Rootly Bot to your call and make the transcript available to you.
+- `record_meeting` (Boolean) Rootly AI will record the meeting and automatically generate a transcript and summary from your meeting.
 Value must be one of true or false
 - `task_type` (String)

 <a id="nestedblock--task_params--post_to_slack_channels"></a>